Cybersecurity of Quantum Key Distribution Implementations: Examples of Attacks on QKD

 \item \textbf{Faked States Attacks}~\cite{makarov_faked_2005,makarov_effects_2006,makarov_faked_2008}

-This is a general family of intercept-resend attacks where Eve sends malicious signals to Bob, which cause him to get a result of her choice, as discussed in Section~\ref{subsubsec:qkd_exploits}.
+This is a general family of intercept-resend attacks where Eve sends malicious signals to Bob, which cause him to get a result of her choice, as discussed in Section~\ref{subsubsec:qkd_exploits} of our work.
 Additional details appear in Section 2.5.2.1 of~\cite{bsi}.

 \item \textbf{Fixed Apparatus Attacks}~\cite{boyer_fixedapp_2014}

 These attacks are applicable against all QKD implementations where Bob's choice of basis is not active --- for example, when a beam splitter is used for replacing Bob's true choice of basis.